 Buying baby clothes for your new arrival can be a quite challenging experience.
 Where do you start?
 When do you start?
 What do you really need?
-Do we have enough?
-Do we have too much?
+Do you have enough stuff?
+Do you have too much stuff?
 Are the outfits emphazing the gender too much or not enough?
 Does this look cute or is it borderline tacky?

+All these questions are all too natural.
+We were most certainly the “gone overboard” fraction with newborn clothing.
 We enthusiastically bought lots of onesies, pajamas and bodysuits for newborns, only to find that our baby turned out to be quite long (56 cm/22 in) and thus the newborn-sized clothes were actually too short for her and we went straight to dressing her in outfits for babies 1-2 months of age.
-This was a big lesson learned for me, to rather get only a couple of newborn-sized onesies and bodies and only when your doctor gives you a clear general tendency for the size of your baby in the last pregnancy weeks or when the baby is actually there and you know what fits him/her, is it safe to order more newborn options online and have them delivered, rather than piling up lots of stuff that might not even fit.
+Luckily, her cousin was born a few month later and could thereby benefit from unworn new outfits.
+This was a big lesson learned for me, to rather get only a couple of newborn-sized onesies and bodies, rather than piling up lots of stuff that might not even fit.

 Also, don’t forget that your baby will only wear each of its outfits for a very limited amount of time, as it will outgrow even the cutest onesie within 2-3 month.
 Hence, a great resource for clothing is second-hand outfits, either through family and friends or through online second-hand websites and the numerous baby flea markets out there.
 Maybe get one or two cute key pieces new (as we all know, it is soooo much fun browsing a store full of baby clothes) and get the rest as hand-me-downs or second-hand.
 Especially since it can actually bring friends and family great satisfaction to know that another kid will enjoy wearing an outfit that already looked very adorable on their own baby.